dannyzhang1020/dannyzhang1020.github.io/index.md

 <section id="two" class="wrapper style3 fade-up">
 	<div class="inner">
 		<h2>Highlighted Projects</h2>
-		<p>Here are some of my featured developments from my DevPost submissions and GitHub Repositories.
+		<p>Here are some of my featured developments from my DevPost submissions and GitHub repositories.
 Click on the titles to learn more.</p>
 		<div class="features">
 		    <section>
         		<span class="icon major fa-heartbeat"></span>
         		<a href = "https://devpost.com/software/covidscreen" target = "_blank"><h3>CovidScreen (GeomHacks Winner)</h3></a>
      			<p>COVID-19 Diagnosis made easy, quick, and guaranteed.
-Founded a web application that can provide a straightforward diagnosis based on the user's entered symptoms.</p>
+Founded a web application that provides a straightforward diagnosis based on the user's entered symptoms.</p>
         	</section>
 			<section>
 				<span class="icon major fa-code"></span>
 				<a href = "https://devpost.com/software/code-together-v5e8tz" target = "_blank"><h3>Code Together (RowdyHacks)</h3></a>
 				<p>Code Together connects teachers with programming students by allowing the participants to code and compile teacher-created problems within a Kahoot-like app.
-Students join virtual classrooms to learn.</p>
+Students join virtual classrooms to learn how to code.</p>
 			</section>
 			<section>
 				<span class="icon major fa-graduation-cap"></span>
 				<a href = "https://devpost.com/software/thriftr" target = "_blank"><h3>Thriftr (TitanHacks)</h3></a>
 				<p>Reducing clothing waste, one listing at a time.
 Thriftr aims to promote sustainability by providing a platform for recycling clothing.
-Integrated with Google Maps API, the user can find new styles nearby.</p>
+Integrated with Google Maps API, the application allows the user to find new styles nearby.</p>
 			</section>
 			<section>
 				<span class="icon major fa-h-square"></span>